IBM/zDLC/README.md

 These are the general end-to-end steps to use IBM zDLC:
 1. Create, convert, or download an ONNX model.
-1. Download the onnx-mlir image from [IBM Z and LinuxOne Container Registry](https://ibm.github.io/ibm-z-oss-hub/main/main.html).
+1. Download the zdlc image from [IBM Z and LinuxOne Container Registry](https://ibm.github.io/ibm-z-oss-hub/main/main.html).
 1. Use the image to compile a shared library of the model for your desired language.
 1. Import the compiled model into your application.
 1. Run your application.